Funding Information for Schools

 - To an accredited agency ie: Kent Music

 Funding is a contribution towards the cost of music education in secondary schools.
-It is calculated at £3 per KS3 pupil (based on 2012 census figures).
-Funding for Key Stage 3 is paid directly to secondary schools on the 20th of each month between April and March.
+Our terms and conditions state what this funding should be used for.
+It is calculated at £2.50 per KS3/4 pupil (based on 2017 census figures).
+Funding for Key Stage 3/4 is paid directly to secondary schools on the 20th of each month between May and March with a double payment in May.